Sociology Optional Syllabus for UPSC | How to Prepare Sociology Optional for UPSC

 Note: You do not need to read these books cover to cover.
 Refer to the syllabus and read only the syllabus-specific topics.
 You can prepare short notes for ease of understanding and quick revision.

-How to prepare Sociology Optional For UPSC?
+How to prepare Sociology Optional for UPSC Mains?